railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

     Rather than edit an existing budget, make a new version so that you can keep your original estimates safe for comparison.
 This lets you analyse your changing perspectives of the company from revision to revision.

 To define your budgets, start by entering a :guilabel:`Name`, a :guilabel:`Code`, a :guilabel:`Start Date` and an :guilabel:`End Date` for your new budget.
-Then you can define the budgeted amounts within that period, one by one (enter negative amounts for purchases, positive amounts for sales).
+Then you can define the budgeted amounts for each analytic account within a specified period, one by one (enter negative amounts for purchases, positive amounts for sales).
 For each, you define:

 * an :guilabel:`Analytic Account`